hilbix/src/README.md

+*Note: Switch to branch [`tool`](../../tree/tool) to see what's in here for you!*

 # One Repo to bring them all

 There are so many repositories I want to keep on each of my machines, so it was more easy to create a single one which combines everyting as sub-repositories.
-So I only have to `clone` this one and then can easlily pull the rest using `co`.
+So I only have to `clone` this one and then can easily pull the rest using `co`.

 ## Usage